SSHOC/dataverse-lrs/README.md

 ### Integrating Dataverse with the Language Resource Switchboard.

-This repository contains a collection of files that are built according to the [Dataverse external tools interface](https://guides.dataverse.org/en/latest/admin/external-tools.html) in order to make the Clarin [Language Resource Switchboard](https://switchboard.clarin.eu) available through the external tools button on Dataset pages (left).
-Some of these files also implements data previewer apps for embedded display on Datafile pages (right): the *Text* and *PDF* previewers are based on those originally developed by the  [Qualitative Data Repository](https://qdr.syr.edu), the *GeoJSON previewer* is a basic, experimental, viewer for GeoJSON files developed using the [d3.js](https://d3js.org) library.
+This repository contains a collection of files that are built according to the [Dataverse external tools interface](https://guides.dataverse.org/en/latest/admin/external-tools.html) in order to make the Clarin [Language Resource Switchboard](https://switchboard.clarin.eu) available through the external tools button on Dataset pages .
+Some of these files also implements data previewer apps for embedded display on Datafile pages: the *Text* and *PDF* previewers are based on those originally developed by the  [Qualitative Data Repository](https://qdr.syr.edu), the *GeoJSON previewer* is a basic, experimental, viewer for GeoJSON files developed using the [d3.js](https://d3js.org) library.

 #### Installation

-The files can be installed on a Dataverse instance by executing the curl command(s) below to register them with the local Dataverse instance.
+The files can be installed on a Dataverse instance by executing the curl command(s) below to register them with the Dataverse instance.
 In alternative the code can be downloaded and used locally.
 Detailed instructions for a local installation can be found at the [Dataverse Project site](https://guides.dataverse.org/en/latest/admin/external-tools.html#).

 In this release there is one file for each mime type, each file can be installed independently from others.